prefab-cloud/prefab-cloud-docs-web/docs/how-tos/beta-releases.md

 Rules are evaluated in order.
 You can drag and drop rules to rearrange them.
 The first matching rule determines which variant is served.
 [Read more](/docs/explanations/rules-and-segmentation).
 :::

-To model the example rollout above in Prefab.Cloud, we'll create a "Simple Flag".
+To model the example rollout above in Prefab, we'll create a "Simple Flag".

 We'll modify the default `When Active` rule to return `false` so we can safely ship and activate our flag while still returning `false` for everyone for now.